EBIvariation/vcf-validator/README.md

 Please read the wiki for more details about checks already implemented.

-## Build
+## Download

-The easiest way to build vcf-validator is using the Docker image provided with the source code.
-This will create an executable that can be run in any Linux machine.

-1. Install and configure Docker following [their tutorial](https://docs.docker.com/engine/getstarted/).
-2. Create the Docker image:
-    1. Clone this Git repository: `git clone https://github.com/EBIvariation/vcf-validator.git`
-    2. Move to the folder the code was downloaded to: `cd vcf-validator`
-    3. Build the image: `docker build -t ebivariation/vcf-validator docker/`.
-Please replace `ebivariation` with your user account if you plan to push this image to [Docker Hub](https://hub.docker.com).
-3. Build the executable running `docker run -v ${PWD}:/tmp ebivariation/vcf-validator`.
-Again, replace `ebivariation` with your user name if necessary.

-The following executables will be created in the `build/bin` subfolder:

-* `vcf_validator`: validation tool
-* `vcf_debugulator`: automatic fixing tool
-* `test_validator` and derivatives: testing correct behaviour of the tools listed above
+We recommend using the [latest release](https://github.com/EBIvariation/vcf-validator/releases) for the most stable experience using vcf-validator.
+Along with the release notes, you will find the executables `vcf_validator` and `vcf_debugulator`, which will allow you to validate and fix VCF files.

 ## Run

 ### Validator

-vcf-validator only needs an input VCF file to be run.
+vcf-validator only needs an input VCF file to run.
 It accepts input in the following ways:

 * File path as argument: `vcf_validator -v v4.1 -i /path/to/file.vcf`
 * Standard input: `vcf_validator -v v4.1 < /path/to/file.vcf`